Creating Flows

 Message Acknowledgment Mode |

 Sets whether the API automatically generates an application-level acknowledgment for each received message (the default), or if the client must explicitly acknowledge each received message.
 When the client provides an acknowledgment, the corresponding spooled message can be removed from the endpoint on the event broker.
-This parameter does not affect the Guaranteed Message window.
+This parameter does not affect the Guaranteed message window.
 For more information on message acknowledgment modes, refer to Acknowledging Messages Received by Clients. |

 Message Acknowledgment Threshold |